What's the state of illustration design in 2020? We look at six key illustration trends with our experts.

 “The current web technology made it possible to render 3D objects; 3D illustrations can be used to breathe more life to a normally static/flat design,” explains Aurenia Permadi, UI Designer at Envato.

 “It is also specifically useful to visualize complex ideas and blend the boundaries between the digital and physical worlds,” she adds.

 Beyond these six illustration trends, there have been a few others catching eyes recently.
 The ‘90s are back in more ways than one—think Saved by the Bell style colors and patterns.
 Japanese influence is still strong in many areas of art, and kawaii is an illustration trend that doesn’t look like it's disappearing anytime soon.
 Round this out with isometric designs, which are particularly (and enduringly) useful in infographics and presentations.

-Go forth and experiment.
-Happy illustrating!
-Oh, and before you go, if you're keen on seeing just how much value you can get out of your Envato Elements subscription, take a look at our The Elements of Envato Elements article, under the graphic templates section.
+Oh, and before you go, if you're keen on seeing just how much value you can get out of your Envato Elements subscription, take a look at The Elements of Envato Elements.